MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 # Office 2010 end of support roadmap

-Office 2010 will reach its end of support on October 13, 2020.
+Office 2010 reached its end of support on October 13, 2020.
 If you haven't already begun to upgrade your Office 2010 environment, we recommend you start now.

-Also, support for Windows 7 ended on January 14, 2020.
-Even though Office 2010 is still supported until October, Windows 7 will no longer receive security updates after January 2020, unless you purchase Extended Security Updates (ESU).
-Without ESU, Windows 7 is vulnerable to security threats.
-For more information, see the [Windows 7 end of support site](https://www.microsoft.com/microsoft-365/windows/end-of-windows-7-support) and [FAQ about Extended Security Updates for Windows 7](https://support.microsoft.com/help/4527878/faq-about-extended-security-updates-for-windows-7).

 This article provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Microsoft 365 Apps.